Asset, Attractive Items and Inventory Management

 h.
 Integral plant (Includes buildings and inclusions such as ducted air-conditioning, electrical and plumbing installations.

-Each Portfolio, Faculty or Section will maintain a local Portable and Attractive Items Register to record the receipt, movement and disposal of non-consumable items of a portable and attractive nature.
-Control over and safe custody of a "Portable and Attractive Item" remains the responsibility of the Portfolio/Faculty or Section who makes the purchase decision and the Associate Director Financial Accounting & Systems, within the Finance Directorate.
+Each Portfolio, School or Section will maintain a local Portable and Attractive Items Register to record the receipt, movement and disposal of non-consumable items of a portable and attractive nature.
+Control over and safe custody of a "Portable and Attractive Item" remains the responsibility of the Portfolio/School or Section who makes the purchase decision and the Associate Director Financial Accounting & Systems, within the Finance Directorate.

 The local register will record the following information: